 Causes and Risk Factors of Spondylosis

 Spondylosis develops and progresses with aging.
-There are also several risk factors that can contribute to this condition: genetics, traumatic injury, obesity and the previous participation in high-impact sports such as football, hockey, car racing, gymnastics and so on.
+Several risk factors can contribute to this condition: genetics, traumatic injury, obesity, and the previous participation in high-impact sports such as football, hockey, car racing, gymnastics, and so on.